swiftlang/swift/docs/HowToUpdateDebugInfo.md

 ```

 > [!Caution]
-> This currently doesn't work, an implicit op_deref is added.
+> This currently doesn't work if a fragment is present.

 #### Constants